nklabs/libnklabs/doc/nkserialize.md

 } foo;
 ```

+"union len" is a wrapper for the length integer.
+The union indicates that
-A union is used to force a fixed memory offset between the length and the
+the following array is variable length.
+It also is used to force a fixed
+memory offset between the length and the following array (it contains a
-following array (it contains a member which the C compiler is forced to
+member which the C compiler is forced to align).
+To access the integer
-align).
-To access the integer containing the length, use
+containing the length, use foo.d_len.len.
-foo.d_len.len.

 d_len.len can have any of the values 0 through 7 inclusive.
 e_len.len can have of the values 0 through 20 inclusive.